Playing Divide-and-Choose Given Uncertain Preferences: Welfare of the players

-We now turn to analyze the expected welfares of the players.
-Knowing their expected welfares is important if our concern is fairness.
+We now turn to analyze the expected welfare of the players.
+Knowing their expected welfare is important if our concern is some conception of fairness.
 It is also critical in enabling a player to decide when to try to play divider, and when chooser.
 The divide and choose game is explicitly asymmetric, and despite its minimal axiomatic guarantees (e.g., envy-freeness), one player might end up better off than the other merely due to this asymmetry.
-We begin by studying the expected welfares of the two players, both theoretically and empirically.
-We then investigate how these welfares change in a realistic setting that allows for further negotiation and/or richer strategies beyond the rules of the original divide-and-choose game.
+In this section we identify conditions under which one role is preferable to the other.